 The proposed project would be compatible with existing land uses and plans.
 Seattle Municipal Code (SMC) limits the height of light poles to 30 feet in residential areas.
 However, SMC 23.51B.002(D)(6) provides provisions to allow light poles for athletic fields on new and existing schools sites to exceed the maximum permitted height, up to 100 feet if it is determined that the additional height is necessary to ensure adequate illumination and impacts from light and glare are minimized to the greatest extent practicable.
-The proposed project includes lighting poles that would be approximately 70 feet in height and a special exception to the height limit will be requested to comply with existing codes and ensure adequate field illumination and minimize light and glare impacts.
-A further discussion of light and glare is provided in Subsection B.11.
+The proposed project includes lighting poles that would be approximately 70 feet in height and a special exception to the height limit will be requested to comply with existing codes and ensure adequate field illumination and minimize light and glare is provided in Subsection B.11.